 A member shall not be removed from the membership rolls of the MCHRC unless at a majority of the members present shall vote in favor of the removal at a Full Commission meeting or a Special Meeting called for that purpose.

-ARTICLE XI; MEETINGS
+ARTICLE X: MEETINGS

-A. Full Commission Meetings -
+A. Commission Meetings -

 The secretary shall provide notice to all members and leave signs to the effect of any proposed change on the door of the original meeting location.